Authored by the expert who managed and guided the team behind the Spain Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Palma de Mallorca, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Palma de Mallorca, we always rely on the strongest methodology we can and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why it's reliable | How we used it |

 |---|---|---|

-| INE House Price Index | Spain's national statistics office is the gold standard for official housing data. | We used it to anchor Spain-wide price growth and the new-build versus resale split.
-We then applied those patterns to estimate Palma de Mallorca's market dynamics. |
+| INE - House Price Index (IPV) | Spain's national statistics office is the gold standard for official residential price inflation data. | We used it to anchor Spain-wide price growth and the split between new-build and resale.
+We then applied that to Palma, which consistently outperforms the national average. |

-| Banco de Espana Financial Stability Report | Spain's central bank is the top official voice on housing and credit risks. | We used it to explain why some areas rise faster and what could cool the market.
-We framed overpricing signals for Palma de Mallorca as of the first half of 2026. |
+| Banco de Espana - Financial Stability Report 2025 | Spain's central bank is the top official voice on housing valuations and credit risk. | We used it to explain why some markets are rising faster than fundamentals alone would justify, and to frame overvaluation signals as of early 2026.
+We also used it to understand what could cool the Palma market from a financial stability perspective. |

-| BOE Official Gazette (Euribor) | Spain's official gazette is the final word on published reference rates. | We used it to cite the January 2026 interest-rate reference context.
-We translated this into what it means for mortgage payments and buyer demand in Palma de Mallorca. |
+| BOE - Official Euribor publication (January 2026) | Spain's official state gazette is the final word on published mortgage reference rates. | We used it to establish the as-of-January-2026 interest rate context that buyers in Palma actually face.
+We then translated that into what it means for mortgage affordability and demand levels. |

-| Aena Airport Investment Program | Aena is the state-controlled airport operator with primary documentation. | We used it to justify infrastructure tailwinds from connectivity upgrades.
-We explained how better connectivity supports demand in Palma de Mallorca. |
+| Aena - Airport investment plan (DORA II) | Aena is Spain's state-controlled airport operator and this is a primary project document. | We used it to justify the infrastructure tailwinds supporting Palma's connectivity and desirability.
+We then explained how better airport capacity tends to reinforce residential demand and premiums. |

-| Port Authority Paseo Maritimo Project | Official project site from the Port Authority and Palma city partners. | We used it to ground the placemaking and waterfront upgrade story.
-We connected it to premium neighborhood demand near Palma de Mallorca's seafront. |
+| Port Authority - Paseo Maritimo project | An official project site from the Port Authority and Palma city partners, the primary source for the waterfront upgrade. | We used it to ground the placemaking and waterfront transformation story with a primary source.
+We connected it to premium neighborhood demand near Palma's seafront over the next five years. |

 Get the full checklist for your due diligence in Palma de Mallorca